Head of School

 Children’s House & Explorer Teacher

-Assistant Children’s House and Afternoon Assistant Elementary Teacher
+Children’s House Teaching Assistant

 Emy Watson Knight fell in love with Montessori in 2002 on a visit to Salem Montessori with her mother.
 Emy writes, “I am excited to join the Salem Montessori School community!
 I feel as though I’ve come full circle as an educator.
 At the time, my mother was an Elder at Home Moravian Church and asked me to accompany her to observe a small school that was interested in renting space at the church.
 This school was Salem Montessori.
 Little did I know that this observation would have such a huge impact on my life.
 Within a month I enrolled in the Center for Montessori Teacher Education Program in Raleigh with a newfound purpose.”

 Emy spent several years as a Children’s House teacher before going on to Barry University and earning a Master’s degree and certification for lower and upper elementary which encompasses grades one through six.
 She taught for 12 years in Montessori classrooms in Florida and North Carolina at a variety of grade levels.
 She moved back to Winston Salem in 2015 and taught at Summit as a first-grade assistant and for the last three years as a Kindergarten teacher.
 She also has been trained in Orton Gillingham at the Associate Level.
 Emy is a native of Winston-Salem.
 She is an alum of Summit and Reynolds High School.
 She grew up attending Home Moravian Church.
 She received a BA in Environmental Education from Prescott College.
-Emy has two sons Grady, 11 and Bodhi, 9.
-They both have attended Montessori programs.
+Emy has two sons and they both have attended Montessori programs.
 Emy enjoys camping, spending time in the mountains and horseback riding.

 Lizmar Bosques, Vice Chair